+Teacher/ Parent Referral:

-- Identification on entry to the school: The Foundation Stage E Profile gives an initial baseline for the children.
-The children's needs are also identified through Parent/ Carer Meetings, Nursery Transition Meetings, Initial Observations, Teacher Assessment and completion of the steps in the Foundation Stage Profile.
-A variety of professionals/ tests may also identify children with special needs e.g. referrals to speech therapists/ hearing tests etc. - Teacher/ Parent Referral: When a teacher or parent/carer is concerned about a child's learning and progress they will alert the SENDCo and SLT, using the school's "Initial Cause for Concern' Sheet.
-This highlights the areas of concerns and identifies any other relevant information about the pupil, which may be affecting their ability to make progress e.g. bereavement, moving home etc. The teacher will increase the level of support a child receives, using the cycle of assess, plan, do and review.
-If the child fails to make adequate progress, they will speak to the SENDCo about their concerns.
+- When a teacher or parent/carer is concerned about a child's learning and progress they will alert the SENDCo and SLT, using the school's "Initial Cause for Concern' Sheet.
+This highlights the areas of concerns and identifies any other relevant information about the pupil, which may be affecting their ability to make progress. - The teacher will increase the level of support a child receives, using the cycle of assess, plan, do and review.
+If the child fails to make adequate progress they will again speak to the SENDCo about their concerns.
 At this stage, the SENDCo may arrange an assessment of the child, using the Naglieri, BSVP or WRAT 4 Assessment tools.
-This will help to identify the child's areas of strength and weakness.
-Together, the teacher and SENDCo, will look at the child's work and decide on what level of additional support is needed for the child.
-The parents/ carers and pupil will be invited in to school, to talk about the child's progress.
-An IEP will be written, with specific targets, and outside agencies will be contacted, when necessary.
-Teacher Assessment and SAT Test Assessment Data can also show children who are working below national expectations and enable these children to be monitored by their teacher and the Senior Leadership Team (SLT). - Outside agencies: The school may be contacted by an outside agency to be notified of a Special Educational Need or Disability or the school may seek advice from an outside agency e.g. Speech and Language Therapist, GP, Occupational Therapist, Optician, Play Therapist etc. - Assessment Data: Teacher Assessment and SAT Test Assessment Data can identify children who are working below national expectations.
-Further assessment (undertaken by the SENDCo or outside professionals) will identify their area(s) of concern.
-The children at Moor Nook Community School are currently tracked using the school's assessment system 'Target Tracker' and the SENDCos Provision Mapping.
-Children not demonstrating progress on Target Tracker, those working within the P Scales, are additionally assessed using the Lancashire PIVATS Assessment tool.
+This will help to identify the child's areas of strength and weakness. - Together they will look at the child's work and decide on what level of additional support is needed for the child. - The parents/ carers and pupil will be invited in to school, to talk about the child's progress.
+An IEP will be written, with specific targets, and outside agencies will be contacted, when necessary. - Teacher Assessment and SAT Test Assessment Data can also show children who are working below national expectations and enable these children to be monitored by their teacher and the Senior Leadership Team (SLT). - The SENDCo may also use outside agencies such as a specialist SEND teacher, Play Therapist or Speech Therapist to support the pupil.

-When a child has been included on the SEND Record for the School they will usually have an IEP (Individual Education Plan), an IBP (Individual Behavioural Plan) or a specific care plan from a professional agency e.g. Speech and Language Therapy.
+When a child has been included on the SEND Record they will usually have an IEP (Individual Education Plan), an IBP (Individual Behavioural Plan) or a specific care plan from a professional agency e.g. Speech and Language Therapy.
 These identify specific targets to work upon, throughout the term.
 These are used by Teaching Staff to support the child's progress.